JoelSpeed/enhancements/enhancements/cluster-api/lifecycling-cluster-api-crds-within-openshift.md

 ## Summary

-We are on the cusp on introducing a new suite of APIs into OpenShift, the Cluster API or CAPI APIs.
+We are on the cusp of introducing a new suite of APIs into OpenShift, the Cluster API or CAPI APIs.
 We know already that OpenShift clusters are running these APIs, be that within HyperShift, MCE or even as customer workloads today.
 As we introduce these APIs into OpenShift's core payload, we need to ensure that we do not break existing use cases, and that we allow these use cases to continue to manage CRDs, in a way that does not break our core usage.